ccbrown/go-immutable/README.md

 A collection of fast, general-purpose immutable data structures.

+This package has been used in production at multiple companies, is stable, and is probably feature-complete.

 ## Data Structures

 All data structures are fully persistent and safe for concurrent use.
 Unless otherwise noted, time complexities are worst-case (not amortized).